Feb 2, 2026

 We were genuinely surprised, because in our SEO process, this is part of our weekly routine and it's built with every blog or site page we write.

-Most businesses treat internal linking like a one-time technical fix buried in a 47-page audit deck, not the weekly action item it should be.
+Most businesses treat internal linking like a one-time technical fix, not the weekly action item it should be.
 They write content, hit publish, and move on.
 They never go back.
 And they never connect the dots which Google wants you to.

 A Quick Client Story